 As you can see, they are very close in specifications, but there can be more to

 the decision than just numbers.How different is using each one?
 I have the benefit of having the three side-by-side in my showroom.
 As you can see, all are sleek in design and actually look very similar.
 Finish choices exist.
-The Ascend and M2 is available in black.
+Only the M2 is available in black.
 All three include a quick release mount which makes installing your monitor faster and safer for your monitor.
 Cable management is also very similar.

-The Ascend and the Edge each come with a mount that works equally well in several ways.
+The EVO II and the Edge each come with a mount that works equally well in several ways.

-- The Ascend arm can be mounted with the clamp, a grommet hole or bolted-through the desk surface.
+- The EVO II arm can be mounted with the clamp, a grommet hole or bolted-through the desk surface.

 - The ESI Edge mounts with either the clamp or through a grommet hole.